Technical Service Department Manager Salary

 Pay by Experience Level for Technical Service Department Manager

 Pay by Experience for a Technical Service Department Manager has a positive trend.
 An entry-level Technical Service Department Manager with less than 5 years of experience can expect to earn an average total compensation of $50,000 based on 88 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Technical Service Department Manager with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $60,000 based on 103 salaries.
 An experienced Technical Service Department Manager which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $67,000 based on 145 salaries.
 A Technical Service Department Manager with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $81,000 based on 148 salaries.

 Pay Difference by Location

-Chicago offers some of the highest pay in the country for Technical Service Department Managers, 41 percent above the national average.
-Technical Service Department Managers will also find cushy salaries in Denver (+37 percent), San Diego (+30 percent), New York (+27 percent), and Boston (+26 percent).
-Technical Service Department Managers' salaries are heavily influenced by location — Technical Service Department Managers in Milwaukee bring in salaries that are 25 percent lower than the national average.
-Two other places where employers offer below-median salaries are Pittsburgh (12 percent less) and St. Louis (6 percent less).
+Chicago offers some of the highest pay in the country for Technical Service Department Managers, 69 percent above the national average.
+Technical Service Department Managers can also look forward to large paychecks in cities like New York (+66 percent), Denver (+32 percent), Atlanta (+26 percent), and San Diego (+25 percent).
+Place of residence plays a huge part in a Technical Service Department Manager's salary, with Milwaukee Technical Service Department Managers earning salaries that are 28 percent less than the national average.
+Below-median salaries also turn up in Pittsburgh and Charlotte (15 percent lower and 14 percent lower, respectively).